insdaguirre/Emotional_Sentiment_Analysis/README.md

 Additionally, the code that was used to generate the figure is in the repo (training_testing_fig.py).
 This way, you can compare the distribution of your datasets with the originals that were used.

 Some of the models were entered into a private kaggle competitition.
-A screenshot containing those results is present within the repo.
+A screenshot containing those results is present within the repo (Emotional_Sentiment_Kaggle_Results.png).